memgraph/docs/gqlalchemy/under-the-hood/python-graph-translators.md

 ### `get_instance()` method

 The `get_instance()` method translates data stored inside Memgraph into NetworkX graph.
-It traverses along every node and relationship in the graph and it stores node and relationship objects along with their properties in a NetworkX DiGraph object.
-Since NetworkX doesn't support node labels and relationship type in a way Memgraph does, they are encoded as node and relationship properties, as values of `label` and `type` key.
+It traverses the graph and it stores node and relationship objects along with their properties in a NetworkX DiGraph object.
+Since NetworkX doesn't support node labels and relationship type in a way Memgraph does, they are encoded as node and edge properties, as values of `label` and `type` key.
 To create NetworkX graph from data stored in Memgraph, following code can be run:

 ```
 graph =  NxTranslator().get_instance()